ventojs/vento/docs/2-API/for.md

 ## Pipes

-You can use Pipes to transform the iterable object before iterate it.
+You can use Pipes to transform the iterable object before iterating it.
 For example to filter by even numbers:

 ```